Laurel Falls

 Hike Directions:

 There are three sections to Laurel Falls.
 The lower section is the closest to the road and is accessed on an unmarked path near the Douglas Trail sign.
+With leaves on the trees, the path and falls might be harder to spot.

 Douglas trail sign.

-Plaque explaining that the Douglas trail is named for U.S. Supreme Court Justice William O. Douglas.
+Nearby is a plaque explaining that the Douglas trail is named for U.S. Supreme Court Justice William O. Douglas.

 Douglas plaque with Laurel Falls beyond.